 Here’s why: Your body temperature climbs throughout the day, peaking between 4:00 and 6:00 PM.
 As it rises, so too does muscle strength and power, according to a study in the Scandinavian Journal of Medicine & Science in Sports.
 What’s more, Scottish researchers report that exercise-induced increases in testosterone production are greatest in the late afternoon and early evening.

-In sum, if you’re looking to maximize strength gains, it’s best to schedule your workout for after work, or even during your lunch hour, rather than try to cram it in before you leave for the office.
-But there’s always a “but,” and in this case it has to do with a principle known as “temporal specificity,” which states that your body will adapt to be strongest at the time of day during which you normally train.
+In sum, if you’re looking to maximize strength gains, it’s best to schedule your workout for after work, or even during your lunch hour, rather than trying to cram it in before you leave for the office.
+But there’s always a “but,” and in this case, it has to do with a principle known as “temporal specificity,” which states that your body will adapt to be strongest at the time of day during which you normally train.
 So while you might initially benefit from late afternoon strength workouts, you’re better off scheduling those workouts for (you guessed it) whenever they’re most convenient for you.

 Is It OK to Exercise Before Bed?